Americans Trust State and Local Officials the Most in Running Elections

 We used shorthand in the figure of results above to label some of the political figures and institutions to improve readability.
 The full text that respondents saw when answering these trust questions follows:

-• Your local elections officials
+• Your local officials who administer elections

 • The U.S. Congress